-There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs from people.
+There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

 Machines are not smart enough to learn a language